Are you tasked with establishing a work schedule for your team? Then you are one of the most important people in your company. “Why?” you might ask.

 Time is money and every minute lost translates to money lost.
 When you create the perfect work schedule, you can maintain proper time management and increase the efficiency of operations.

 In addition, proper scheduling promotes shift transparency.
 Often, cases of favoritism in the workplace can reduce workers’ morale.
-When you create a work schedule, shifts become visible to everyone on the team.
+When you create a work regimen, shifts become visible to everyone on the team.
 Team members can see how tasks are assigned and feel satisfied that no one is getting the best shifts or tasks time and time again.

 Work scheduling helps improve employees’ work-life balance